AlanWynne/TextFileConverter/README.md

         the record as this record strcuture.

 ===============================================================================
  Things to do:  (so much but so little time!)

-    1:  Build code to get source_file_name of the file to be converted, what format we wish to convert too.
+    Build code to get source_file_name of the file to be converted, what format we wish to convert too.

-    2:  Once we have the file name, we need to check if there is existing file structure information availble.
+    Once we have the file name, we need to check if there is existing file structure information availble.

-    3:  Exsiting file structure information is available: Load it.
+    Exsiting file structure information is available: Load it and use it.

-    4:  No existing file structure information available: Create it.
+    No existing file structure information available: Create it.

-    5:  Read the input file and convert it to the desired output format and save it.
+    Read the input file and convert it to the desired output format and save it.